ykchua1/ykchua1.github.io/YOLOv3-Coin-Detector/project-notes.md

 To better understand how YOLOv3 works, I have read through and played around with the code in the repository linked above.
 I have performed some basic inference tasks on some example images, and observed the detection outputs produced by the PyTorch module containing the YOLOv3 network.

+**Handling config files and weight files:**
+There are different variations of the YOLO network out there.
+Therefore, in order to try out these
+configurations of the YOLOv3 architecture, such as YOLOv3-tiny, I attempted to load them from the config files available on the web into a PyTorch nn.Module model, and in the process understood how the config files are structured.
+I also loaded pre-trained weights to shorten the training time.

 ## Whats next?